It would probably just prompt consumers to alter when they shop, rather than how much they buy

-Some hard headed economic calculations lie behind an emotive row over whether or not supermarkets should be made to close early on Sundays.
-In public, the argument over Sunday trading goes back and forth over ground that we can all understand and on which we can hold opinions – such as whether a customer's right to shop when and where he or she chooses matters more than religious or social objections that it is restful to have one day in the week when the frantic pace of commerce slows and people – including staff who work in supermarkets – can spend time their families.
+Some hard-headed economic calculations lie behind an emotive row over whether or not supermarkets should be made to close early on Sundays.
+In public, the argument over Sunday trading goes back and forth over ground that we can all understand and on which we can hold opinions – such as whether a customer's right to shop when and where he or she chooses matters more than religious or social objections that it is restful to have one day in the week when the frantic pace of commerce slows and people – including staff who work in supermarkets – can spend time with their families.

 As you would expect, the churches and the shop workers' union, Usdaw, are prominent advocates of keeping Sunday special, while the supermarket chain Asda is a powerful voice in favour of customer choice.

 What might come as more of a surprise is that there are prominent people in the retail trade who do not want Sunday trading restrictions to be abolished.
 They include Justin King, the chief executive of Sainsbury's, who has warned that "a great British compromise is in danger of being lost".

 Sunday trading will be one of the first issues in David Cameron's in-tray when he returns from his holiday in Majorca this Thursday.
 It is a political hot potato that could cause yet more trouble between the Conservatives, who favour unrestricted Sunday trading, and their Liberal Democrat partners, who oppose it.